Your Guide to WebGPU Compute Shaders

 The GPU is for graphics, what do we even mean when we talk about computations on the GPU?

 Modern computers use small programs, called shaders, to compute the color of each pixel on the screen.
 Moreover, computers have specialized hardware, graphics processing units (GPUs), to run large numbers of these shaders in parallel.
 Computer games depend on this both for a high frame rate, and for many effects such as lighting and shadows.
-We can bring all this parallelism and performance to bear on our problems as long as we can make them look similar to computing pixels for the screen, that is we can arrange the computations on a grid.
+We can bring all this parallelism and performance to bear on our problems as long as we can make them look similar to computing pixels for the screen, that is if we can arrange the computations on a grid.
 Fortunately, there are a large number of problems in the sciences, engineering, and mathematics that are addressable on a grid.

 are filled in by fragments.